eivomt/todo_manager/README.md

 - **View**: `TasksView`
 - **Controller**: `TasksController`

-We fake the database with `TaskRepository` and the browser with `Router`.
+We fake the database with `TasksRepository` and the browser with `Router`.